-A wholly owned subsidiary of NANA, NCC is a strong, secure, reliable and environmentally mindful company.
-Within NCC’s management team is over 40 years of construction experience, paired with many years specifically dedicated to the modular development industry.
+A wholly owned subsidiary of NANA, NANA Construction is a strong, secure, reliable and environmentally mindful company.
+Within NANA Construction’s management team is over 40 years of construction experience, paired with many years specifically dedicated to the modular development industry.

 NANA’s owners, or shareholders, are Iñupiat, meaning “real people,” who have inhabited northwest Alaska for more than 10,000 years.
 Iñupiat are part of the Inuit, or circumpolar indigenous people of the world.
 Iñupiaq refers to the language, and is also the singular form of Iñupiat.

 We improve the quality of life for shareholders by maximizing economic growth, protecting and enhancing our lands, and promoting healthy communities with decisions, actions, and behaviors inspired by our Iñupiat Ilitqusiat values consistent with our core principles.